Maple, Dallas

-Maple Lawn, or Maple for short is an area in North Dallas, Texas, United States, which is home to government owned section 8 projects.
+Maple Lawn, or Maple for short is an area in Dallas, Texas, United States, which is home to government owned section 8 projects.
 The area has long been home to a largely African American and Hispanic community.
 Maple Avenue is the main road through the area, although the Maple Lawn area is unofficially the area bound to the West/Southwest of Harry Hines Boulevard, to the East by the Dallas North Tollway, to the North/Northeast by Lemmon Avenue, and to the Northwest by Mockingbird Lane.

+History

+Dallas was founded in 1841 by a merchant named John Neley Bryan, two years after the area was surveyed in 1839.
+Dallas County was founded in 1846 and named after George Dallas, the eleventh vice president of the United States.
+However, the exact origin of the city's name is still unknown.
+Residents called the city as such at least as early as 1843, so there are currently four main theories about the origin of the name: